-In accordance with the CBDR principle, signatories to the Paris Agreement developed Intended Nationally Determined Contribution (INDC) plans.24 Australia's "emissions have been rising since the Government repealed the carbon price and replaced it with the Direct Action scheme" in 2013, and and rose for four consecutive years before falling in 2020 due to pandemic related restrictions.25 Curbing emissions will be critical for Australia if we are to meet our Paris targets.26 A critical source of Australia's continued failure to bring down emissions is in the continuation of policies that prop up the coal industry, such as the provision of floor prices and loans.
+In accordance with the CBDR principle, signatories to the Paris Agreement developed Intended Nationally Determined Contribution (INDC) plans.24 Australia's "emissions have been rising since the Coalition [Government] repealed the carbon price and replaced it with the Direct Action scheme" in 2013, and rose for the third consecutive year in 2017.25 Curbing emissions will be critical for Australia if we are to meet our Paris targets.26 A critical source of Australia's continued failure to bring down emissions is in the continuation of policies that prop up the coal industry, such as the provision of floor prices and loans.
 Multiple international studies have reiterated the immediate importance of reducing global reliance on coal and the need for a complete phase out of coal by 2050 and an ultimate transition to a carbon neutral economy.27 Unless Australia reforms its energy sector, we will continue to harm our economy, our society, our neighbours, and our planet.